Kanjy58/temps-velo/README.md

     3. copy the `public/` directory on a web server

 For other regions:
-1. edit title and Twitter metadata in index.html
+1. edit title, modal text and Twitter metadata in index.html
 2. optionally edit/append attribution (first lines of `main.js`)